Learning low-rank latent mesoscale structures in networks: Methods

 In this supplement, we present our algorithms for network dictionary learning (NDL) and network denoising and reconstruction (NDR), and we prove theoretical results about their convergence and error bounds.
-We give the {complete} NDL algorithm (see Algorithm~\ref{alg:NDL}) in Section~\ref{section:NDL}, and we give the {complete} NDR algorithm (see Algorithm~\ref{alg:network_reconstruction}) in Section~\ref{subsection:NR}.
-We introduce the notion of `latent motif dominance' in Section~\ref{subsection:LMD} to measure the significance of each latent motif that we learn from a network.
-In Section~\ref{section:convergence}, we give a rigorous analysis of the NDL and NDR algorithms.
+In {Appendix}~\ref{section:NDL_problem}, we define a variety of technical terms and overview our theoretical results.
+In {Appendix}~\ref{section:MCMC}, we discuss Markov-chain Monte Carlo (MCMC) motif-sampling algorithms.
+We give the complete NDL algorithm (see Algorithm~\ref{alg:NDL}) in {Appendix}~\ref{section:NDL}.
+We introduce the notion of `latent-motif dominance' in {Appendix}~\ref{subsection:LMD} to measure the significance of each latent motif that we learn from a network.
+In {Appendix}~\ref{subsection:various_mesoscales}, we show that various mesoscale structures of the networks we study in the present paper emerge in the latent motifs at various scales $k\in \{6,11,21,51\}$.
+In {Appendix}~\ref{subsection:NR}, we give the complete NDR algorithm (see Algorithm~\ref{alg:network_reconstruction}). {We give experimental details in {Appendix}~\ref{section:experimental_details}.} In Appendix~\ref{section:convergence}, we present a rigorous analysis of the NDL and NDR algorithms.
+In {Appendix}~\ref{subsection:aux_alg}, we state auxiliary algorithms that we use in the present paper.
+In {Appendix}~\ref{subsection:additional_figures}, we show additional figures.